Semantic Measurements

 # The rest of the script (the 'for' loop) would be run with these new inputs

-Which then gives this output:
+Which gives this output:

 Similarity between 'Hello, how are you?' and 'Hello, how are you?': 0.9999992636954766